 If enacted, the CPPA’s Proposed Regulations would define the term “direct relationship” used in the definition of “data broker” to mean “a consumer intentionally interacts with business for the purpose of obtaining information about, accessing, purchasing, using, or requesting the business’s products or services within the past three years.”
 The new definition also includes a sentence providing that “a business is still a Data Broker if it has a direct relationship with a consumer but also sells personal information about the consumer that the business did not collect directly from the consumer.”

 This addition has the potential to significantly expand the scope of entities that qualify as “data brokers” under the Data Broker Registration Act.
-Most significantly, a company that combines its first-party data with data purchased from traditional data brokers and makes that enhanced dataset available to third parties for targeted advertising could be a data broker under the revised definition.
-For example, combining first- and third-party data to create audience segments and then providing those audience segments to a DSP for real-time bidding could be considered a “data broker” activity under the Proposed Regulations.
+Most significantly, a company that combines its first-party data with data purchased from traditional data brokers and then sells that data would be a data broker under the revised definition.
+For example, combining first- and third-party data to create audience segments and then selling those audience segments to an entity to build profiles could be considered a “data broker” activity under the Proposed Regulations.
 Certain reactivation campaigns could also pose challenges due to the new three-year limitation in the definition of “direct relationship.”

 In addition to the new proposed definition of “direct relationship,” the Proposed Regulations would also: